Cost of living

 Photo: Andrew Too Boon Tan/Getty Images

-To save money on groceries, it’s worth eating like a local, as Western-style food costs more.
+To save money on groceries, it’s worth eating like a local, as European-style food costs more.
 For example, a kilo of cheese costs almost twice as much as a kilo of chicken fillets, and rice is significantly cheaper than bread.

 Restaurants